Taujor/Cally/README.md

 # **Cally — A Lightweight PSR-11 Service Locator**

-Cally is a minimal, elegant, and strict PSR-11–compatible dependency injection container for PHP 8.
+Cally is a minimal, elegant, and strict PSR-11–compatible service locator for PHP 8+.
 It provides a simple API for defining services, factories, singletons, lazy-loaded objects, and immutable values.

 Cally is designed to be: